Being Green Helps Department Save Green

 Combining technology with environmental protection, the Public Utilities Department’s Water Operations Branch integrated the Bid-to-Goal management tool (a performance-driven business plan) with the international ISO 14001Environmental Management System.
 ISO 14001 is a certified environmental management system, merging service improvement with environmental responsibility.
 It is an international voluntary standard that involves a set of policies and procedures to manage environmental issues as part of our work, and the services we provide.
 Water Operations was the first utility in the nation to implement such a program, and it continues to take a leadership role and improve services that benefit all San Diegans.
 Improved efficiency and environmental sustainability and reduced operations costs are just some of the benefits of this integrated program.

-From FY2005 through FY2010, Water Operations recycled 71,025 pounds of paper, cans and bottles; 34,477 tons of asphalt, concrete and soil; and 635 tons of scrap metal.
+From fiscal year 2005 through fiscal year 2010, Water Operations recycled 71,025 pounds of paper, cans and bottles; 34,477 tons of asphalt, concrete and soil; and 635 tons of scrap metal.
 The program saved the Department approximately $645,000 in landfill fees over the five-year period.
 In the future, the program is expected to annually recycle 10,000 pounds of paper, cans and bottles; 6,900 tons of asphalt, concrete and soil; and 125 tons of scrap metal.